An Improved Approximation Algorithm for Maximin Shares

-If $N^2$ is empty, then it is easy to check using the ideas in Section~\ref{sec:bagf} that Algorithm~\ref{algo:Bag-Filling-MAIN} gives each agent at least $\tfrac{3}{4}$.
+If $N^2$ is empty, then it is easy to check that using Corollary \ref{cor:Bound-on-Values}(iii) and the ideas in Section~\ref{sec:bagf} that Algorithm~\ref{algo:Bag-Filling-MAIN} gives each agent at least $\tf34$.
 We need some more notation to show correctness when $N^2$ is not empty.

 For an agent $i\in N^2$, define